Flashcards-makers/flashcards/README.md

 - **auth**:
   This is a service that deals with user authorization and registration, after correct registration sends a message to the queue to send an email through the mail service

+- **gateway**
+  This service allow to connect to multiple instances of other services
 ## Getting Started

-1. Start PostgreSQL and RabbitMQ with Docker Compose:
+1. Start PostgreSQL and RabbitMQ with Docker Compose under directory /infrastructure:
    ```bash
    docker-compose up
    ```